Cree language: Legal status

 The social and legal status of Cree varies across Canada.
 Cree is one of the eleven official languages of the Northwest Territories, but is only spoken by a small number of people there in the area around the town of Fort Smith.
-It is also one of two principal languages of the regional government of Eeyou Istchee/Baie-James Territory in Northern Quebec, the other being French.
+It is also one of two principal languages of the regional government of Eeyou Istchee James Bay in Northern Quebec, the other being French.

+Robert Falcon Ouellette, a Cree Member of Parliament, played a pivotal role in promoting Indigenous languages especially Cree within the Canadian Parliament and Canadian House of Commons.
+He was instrumental in obtaining unanimous consent from all political parties to change the standing orders to allow Indigenous languages to be spoken in the House of Commons, with full translation services provided.
+This historic change enabled Ouellette to deliver a speech in Cree with interpretation supported by language educator Kevin Lewis, marking the first use of an Indigenous language in the House of Commons on Jan 28, 2019.

+Furthermore, Bill C-91, the Indigenous Languages Act passed in 2019, was enacted to support and revitalize Indigenous languages across Canada.
+This legislation, aims to reclaim, revitalize, and maintain Indigenous languages through sustainable funding and the establishment of the Office of the Commissioner of Indigenous Languages.
+Ouellette was the chair of the Indigenous caucus in the House of Commons and helped ensure it passage before the election of 2019.

 Support and revitalization

-Cree has about 117,000 documented speakers today.
+As of 2017, Cree had about 117,000 documented speakers.
 They are still a minority language given the dominance of English and French in Canada.
 There are programs in place to maintain and revitalize the language, though.
 In the Quebec James Bay Cree community, a resolution was put into action in 1988 that made Cree the language of education in primary schools and eventually elementary schools.

 The Mistissini council decided to require their employees to learn Cree syllabics in 1991.

-The Cree School Board now has their annual report available in both English and Cree.
+The Cree School Board now has its annual report available in both English and Cree.

 There is a push to increase the availability of Cree stations on the radio.

 In 2013, free Cree language electronic books for beginners became available for Alberta language teachers.

 The Government of the Northwest Territories releases an annual report on First Nations languages.
 The 2016–2017 report features successes they have had in revitalizing and supporting and projects they are working on.
 For example, they released a Medicinal Plant Guide that had information in both Cree and English.
 An important part of making the guide was input from the elders.
 Another accomplishment was the dubbing of a movie in Cree.
 They are working on broadcasting a radio station that "will give listeners music and a voice for our languages".

 Joshua Whitehead is one writer who has used the Cree language as part of his poetry.